 Recent advances in the technology of standalone tsunameters (e.g., DART 4G) allow better separation of the seismic and tsunami signals by sampling at higher frequencies and applying filtering techniques.
 This allows to deploy instruments closer to potential tsunami sources, reducing detection times of generated tsunamis, but requires more sites to provide the same coverage.
-To take full advantage of the newer tsunameter technologies (including DART 4G, cable observatories and SMART cables) a detailed analysis of the current networks and planned future expansion is required.
-Several recent studies have demonstrated the high potential of tsunameter data for a wider range of scientific applications to understand ocean circulation, Madden-Julian Oscillation, climate, etc. This enables much wider use of tsunameter data and promote technologies to integrate and co-deploy tsunameters with other ocean observing networks.
+To take full advantage of these technologies a detailed analysis of the current networks and planned future expansion is required.
+Several recent studies have demonstrated the high potential of tsunameter ocean bottom pressure data for a wider range of scientific applications to understand ocean circulation, Madden-Julian Oscillation (MJO), sea level rise, climate, etc. This enables much wider use of tsunameter data and promote technologies to integrate and co-deploy tsunameters with other ocean observing networks.
+The evolving designs of GOOS and tsunami observing must go hand in hand, with the sum greater than the parts.